On conformal biharmonic maps and hypersurfaces: Introduction

 The critical points of \eqref{energy} are characterized by the vanishing of the so-called \emph{tension field} which is defined by

 where \(\bar\nabla\) represents the connection on the pull-back bundle \(\phi^{-1}TN\).
 Solutions of \(\tau(\phi)=0\) are called \emph{harmonic maps}.
 The harmonic map equation is a semilinear elliptic partial differential equation of second order and many results concerning the existence and the qualitative properties of harmonic maps have been established over the years.
-We just want to mention the famous result of Eells and Sampson which ensures the existence of harmonic maps from compact Riemannian manifolds to compact Riemannian manifolds of non-positive sectional curvature \cite{MR164306}.
+We just want to mention the famous result of Eells and Sampson which ensures the existence of harmonic maps from closed Riemannian manifolds to closed Riemannian manifolds of non-positive sectional curvature (see \cite{MR164306}).
 In order to prove this result, Eells and Sampson made use of the heat-flow method.
 For the current status of research on harmonic maps we refer to the survey \cite{MR2389639} and the book \cite{MR2044031}.

-A higher order generalization of harmonic maps that has received a lot of attention in recent years is the geometric variational problem of biharmonic maps.
-Here, one considers the \emph{bienergy} for maps between Riemannian manifolds which is given by
+A higher order generalization of harmonic maps that has received much attention in recent years is given by biharmonic maps.
+These maps also arise as the solutions of a geometric variational problem.
+Here, one considers the \emph{bienergy functional} for maps between Riemannian manifolds, which is given by

-The critical points of \eqref{bienergy} are precisely \emph{biharmonic maps} which can be expressed by the vanishing of the \emph{bitension field} \(\tau_2(\phi)\) as follows:
+where $M$ is closed.
+The critical points of \eqref{bienergy} are called \emph{biharmonic maps} and are characterized by the vanishing of the \emph{bitension field} \(\tau_2(\phi)\), as it was proved by Jiang \cite{MR886529}